axonivy/compare-uuid-vs-long/README.md

 # How to run

+Everything should be executed from the root of the project unless specified otherwise.

+**Databases public users**
-To start the databases go to the build directory and run `docker compose up`.
+Go to the build directory and run `docker compose up`.

+**Databases intern users**
+Run `docker-compose up`.

 The application was coded with Java 17.
-To build it run `mvn clean install` in the root of this project.
+To build it run `mvn clean install`.
-You can start the application by executing `java -jar target/uuid.vd.long-0.0.1-SNAPSHOT.jar` in the root directory.
+You can start the application by executing `java -jar target/uuid.vd.long-0.0.1-SNAPSHOT.jar`.